hyeonmink/courseplnnr/README.md

 Students at the UW have to register for courses every quarter until they graduate.
 It is currently a **stressful process as information is scattered everywhere** and browsers are spammed with the endless open tabs as students plan their next quarter.
 CoursePlnnr will be a great asset as it makes registration painless, and even fun.

+## Requirements
+Below are the features we will implement in CoursePlnnr
+  * Allowing users to edit and delete courses
+  * Allowing users to include courses that they are considering and allow them to toggle
+  * Display warning signals when there is a time conflict, but continue to render the scedule highlighting where the overlap is
+  * Display warning signals when pre-reqs are not met or when sections are full, but still render as is
+  * Display course name, instructor, and time

+Below are the optional features we will implement if we are able to:
+  * Displaying information from Rate My Professor about the instructor
+  * Displaying information from Google Maps about commutes between classes
+  * Displaying warnings when the time to commute between classes is longer than the given time

+## Authors
+  * Andrea Chen
+  * Min Kim
+  * Simon Bang